2 Markov Decision Processes

 )

-Example 1.6 (Tidying policy evaluation) Let’s evaluate the policy from Example 1.4 in the tidying MDP that tidies if and only if the room is messy.
+Example 2.6 (Tidying policy evaluation) Let’s evaluate the policy from ex.
+2.4 in the tidying MDP that tidies if and only if the room is messy.
 We’ll use the Bellman consistency equation to compute the value function at each time step.

 etc. You may wish to repeat this computation for the other policies to get a better sense of this algorithm.